silverstripe/silverstripe-framework/docs/en/installation/composer.md

 Simply decide on a [unique name and vendor prefix](https://packagist.org/about), create a `composer.json`, and either commit it or send a pull request to the module author.
 Look at existing modules like the ["blog" module](https://github.com/silverstripe/silverstripe-blog/blob/master/composer.json) for good examples on what this file should contain.
+It's important that the file contains a custom "type" to declare it as a `silverstripe-module` or `silverstripe-theme` (see [custom installers](http://getcomposer.org/doc/articles/custom-installers.md)).
 Then register the module on [packagist.org](http://packagist.org).

 ### How should I name my module?